Log in

 Cost of Living at Durham University

 The average cost of living for students at Durham University is usually between £1,200 and £1,500 per month, covering student halls, food, transport, utilities, travel, and others.
 The living costs are typically much lower in the North of England than they are in the South, but it usually depends on your lifestyle and habits.
-Detailed aspects are listed below to give some insights:
+Detailed aspects of the monthly costs for Durham University students are listed below to give some insights:

 1. Durham University Accommodation